Extremal values of the Sackin tree balance index

-This index has been observed to have some very nice properties -- for instance, it has been stated that its maximum is achieved by the caterpillar tree (the tree with only one `cherry', i.e. with only one internal node whose two descendants are both leaves) and that, whenever the number $n$ of leaves equals a power of 2, i.e. when $n=2^k$ for some $k$, the minimum is achieved by the so-called fully balanced tree of height $k$, i.e. the tree in which all leaves have distance $k$ to the root \cite{shao}.
-However, while these statements can be found in the literature, rigorous proofs of them are nowhere to be found.
-It is one aim of this manuscript to present proofs and thus to show that the Sackin index indeed has these properties.
-Note that these properties are desirable for a good tree balance index, as the caterpillar tree is normally perceived as very `imbalanced', whereas the fully balanced tree is normally referred to as very `balanced' (which explains its name).
+This index has been observed to have some very nice properties for binary trees -- for instance, it has been stated that its maximum is achieved by the caterpillar tree (the unique tree with only one `cherry', i.e. with only one internal node whose two descendants are both leaves) and that, whenever the number $n$ of leaves equals a power of 2, i.e. when $n=2^k$ for some $k$, the minimum is achieved by the so-called fully balanced tree of height $k$, i.e. the tree in which all leaves have distance $k$ to the root \cite{shao}.
+While these statements can be found in the phylogenetic literature, they are typically stated there both without rigorous proofs and without references.